boazbk/crypto/lec_03_pseudorandom-generators.md

 it is known that the cipher conjecture _implies_ the PRG conjecture, and hence if we believe the former we should believe the latter.
 (The proof is highly non-trivial and we may not get to see it in this course.)
 As for the second question, we will see that the PRG conjecture implies a great number of useful cryptographic tools, including the cipher conjecture (i.e., the two conjectures are in fact equivalent).
-We start by showing that once we can get to an output that is one bit longer than the input, we can in fact obtain any number of bits.
+We start by showing that once we can get to an output that is one bit longer than the input, we can in fact obtain any polynomial number of bits.

 > # {.theorem title="Length Extension for PRG's" #lengthextendprgthm}
 Suppose that the PRG conjecture is